moj-analytical-services/splink/docs/blog/posts/2026-01-29-running-splink-in-production.md

 Across our sources, dataset sizes range from tens to hundreds of millions of records.[^atr-moj-splink-master-record]

 In practice, the challenge is less about running Splink once, and more about running linkage repeatedly when datasets differ in size, identifiers, and data quality.
-That is why we treat linkage as a pipeline of explicit artefacts, and why we sometimes break cross-dataset linking into smaller runs before consolidating at the end.
+That is why we treat linkage as a pipeline of explicit artefacts[^artefacts], and why we sometimes break cross-dataset linking into smaller runs before consolidating at the end.

+[^artefacts]: By artefacts, we mean the intermediate and final outputs that each pipeline stage produces, such as cleaned tables, trained models, scored edges, and cluster assignments.
+Persisting these as explicit, versioned files lets us audit what ran, resume from checkpoints, and debug without re-running the whole pipeline.
+See [Clear intermediate artefacts](#clear-intermediate-artefacts) for more detail.

 <div style="display: flex; flex-direction: column; align-items: center;">
 <div id="dataset-pairs-chart"></div>